Will I need to continue performing pelvic floor exercises?

 In both men and women, the pelvic floor muscles are important in controlling bladder and bowel functions.
 In women, the muscles also function to support the uterus.

 Both men and women, of any age, can perform pelvic floor exercises to strengthen these muscles.

-Signs and symptoms that may indicate weak pelvic floor muscles include: urinary incontinence, which involves leaking urine when running, laughing, sneezing or coughing; faecal incontinence; an inability to reach the toilet in …
+Signs and symptoms that may indicate weak pelvic floor muscles include: urinary incontinence, which involves leaking urine when running, laughing, sneezing or coughing; fecal incontinence; an inability to reach the toilet in …

 It is possible to identify different areas of the pelvic floor muscles.
 This can be done by stopping urination midstream and by 'holding in' when needing to break wind.
 This will identify different muscle sections within the pelvic floor area.